 The National Association of Counties (NACo) and Americans for the Arts established a partnership in 1999 when the first annual award presentation for County Arts Leadership, part of Americans for the Arts' Public Leadership in the Arts Awards series, was presented at the NACo Arts Luncheon at its annual conference.
 Since then, Americans for the Arts has gone on to write articles for NACo News, its monthly publication, provided speakers at its conferences, and serve as an arts resource to its staff and members.

-The NACo Arts Commission was established in 1997.
+The NACo Arts and Culture Commission was established in 1997.
 The current Commission chair is William Doherty, Commissioner of Barnstable County, MA.
 Americans for the Arts Senior Director of State and Local Government Affairs has served on the Commission since 2006 and is a full voting member.
 Each year, Americans for the Arts sponsors a Commission dinner and awards ceremony at NACo’s annual conference.

 "The benefit of working with Americans for the Arts is that they give us data that helps us understand the impact of the arts locally, as well as across the nation.
 The arts have such a tremendous impact, but we must show the community the hard numbers; Americans for the Arts gives us those numbers to demonstrate direct economic impact.
 This is an invaluable partnership.
 We are grateful for the work they do in helping us show what an important asset the arts are in Linn County and in counties across the nation."